RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/fundraising.md

 ---

-_This article is meant to give you some ideas and actionables on how to raise money for your club.
-Note that, while these tips may work for hackathons, they won't raise quite enough money to be a reliable source of funding._
+> 🗒️ This article is meant to give you some ideas and actionables on how to raise money for your club. _Note that, while these tips may work for hackathons, they won't raise quite enough money to be a reliable source of funding._

 So, you're probably on this article because you're interested in raising some money... rest assured!
 Here are some ways to raise money.